Career Education 9

 >

-Students will learn about concepts related to travel, past/future activities, friend/social life, dining, and vacation....
+Students will learn about concepts related to travel, past/future activities, friend/social life, dining and vacation....

 French 9

-Students will learn about concepts related to travel, past/future activities, friend/social life, dining, and vacation.
-Students spend about 60% of their time in Rosetta Stone, our “textbook”, working on grammar lessons, practicing those lessons by reading and recording stories, playing games and engaging in live tutoring sessions with native speakers.
-The rest of the course is comprised of teacher-created written, grammar and speaking assignments along with monthly virtual classes with the class to practice speaking skills.
-It is recommended that the parent help the student create a realistic weekly schedule that allows for the timely completion of the course.
-30-minute segments four-five times per week would be ideal.
+Students will learn about concepts related to travel, past/future activities, friend/social life, dining and vacation.
+Students spend about 50% of their time in Rosetta Stone: learning vocabulary, seeing language in context and reading stories.
+The rest of the course consists of teacher-created written, grammar and speaking assignments, and quizzes, as well as, monthly virtual classes with the class to practice speaking skills.

 Major Units & Topics